-I like to use Categories, because it makes tax time even easier.
+I like to use Categories, because it makes tax time SO easy!

-All you have to do come April is sort your Excel Spreadsheet based on the Categories column.
-Then you’ll have all of your office supplies expenses in one area, all of your auto expenses in one area, and all of your client expenses in one area, etc.
+When it’s time to file taxes, just sort your Excel Spreadsheet based on the Categories column.
+Then you’ll have all of your client expenses in one section, all of your education expenses in another section, and all of your marketing expenses in one section, etc.

-If you use the SUM formula in the Total column, then Excel does all of the addition work for you.
+If you use the SUM formula, then Excel does all of the addition work for you.
 And that makes you even more efficient!